 Mandatory Workshops

 Graduate Students are encouraged to become Teaching Assistants (TAs) as part of their program.
-All TAs must successfully complete one of the Instructional Skills Workshops (ISW) or an equivalent pedagogy course (e.g., GERM 505).
+All TAs must successfully complete one of the Instructional Skills Workshops (ISW) or an equivalent pedagogy course (e.g., GERN 505).

 Doctoral Candidacy Examinations will test the student's ability to deal with acquired information critically.
 Examinations are taken after the course requirements have been met (normally at the end of the second year).
 The exams must be scheduled in consultation with the student’s committee members and the Graduate Director.
 Current students: consult the Ph.D.
 Candidacy Exams checklist for more guidance on the involved steps.